grofz/aoc2023/README.md

 ## Day 09: Mirage Maintenance
 Predict the next value in the pattern.
 Solved by using a recursion and making finite difference of an array of numbers.
 Part 2 is a trivial modification of Part 1 solution.

+## Day 16: The Floor Will Be Lava
+Track beams of light trough a maze of mirrors and splitters.
+Count the number of tiles energized by the light.
+Using an array of beams as a queue of active beams and a subroutine to generate the new beam(s) after one step.
+To prevent endless loop, a mask for each tile and direction is used, the beam does not propagate if the mask is already true.
+Part 2 just loops over different initial beam positions.